-- 23.2.1.2 a LAPL(S) with a Flight Instructor rating, or - 23.2.1.3 a LAPL(S) with an Introductory Flight Pilot endorsement or - 23.2.2 in exceptional circumstances, a pilot holding a LAPL(S) or Silver C and only then for the intended flight with the permission of the CFI, or - 23.2.3 with the permission of the CFI or the DCFI, a pilot with a lapsed assistant or full category instructor rating provided that they hold a valid a valid LAPL, PPL, NPPL or DVLA Class 2 medical or its equivalent, and a copy of it is held in the Club's office. - 23.3 A Passenger may be flown in: - 23.3.1 a Club glider, or - 23.3.2 in a privately owned glider provided that the owner or owners are all Full Members of the Club. - 23.4 The Pilot flying a Passenger shall: - 23.4.1 be a Full Flying Member of the Club, and - 23.4.2 be current to fly solo at the date of the intended flight, and - 23.5 be Stage current.
+23.2.1.1 British Gliding Association instructor rating, or 23.2.1.2 a LAPL(S) with a Flight Instructor rating, or 23.2.1.3 a LAPL(S) with an Introductory Flight Pilot endorsement or 23.2.2 in exceptional circumstances, a pilot holding a LAPL(S) or Silver C and only then for the intended flight with the permission of the CFI, or 23.2.3 with the permission of the CFI or the DCFI, a pilot with a lapsed assistant or full category instructor rating provided that they hold a valid a valid LAPL, PPL, NPPL or DVLA Class 2 medical or its equivalent, and a copy of it is held in the Club's of DVLA Class 2 medical of its equivalent, and a copy of i office.

+23.3 A Passenger may be flown in:

+23.3.1 a Club glider, or

+23.3.2 in a privately owned glider provided that the owner or owners are all Full Members of the Club.

+23.4 The Pilot flying a Passenger shall:

+23.4.1 be a Full Flying Member of the Club, and 23.4.2 be current to fly solo at the date of the intended flight, and 23.5 be Stage current.
 This means that the pilot shall have flown at least three launches and landings in the intended glider type using the intended launch method all within the previous 90 days.
-In any case when this test cannot be satisfied, the pilot shall fly at least one solo flight or one flight under instruction in the intended glider type using the intended launch method prior to carrying out the passenger flight. - 23.6 The Passenger shall be a full or associate member of the Club. - 23.7 The Passenger shall at all times while on the airfield be supervised by the pilot or a designated member of the Club. - 23.8 No flying instruction may be given to the Passenger
+In any case when this test cannot be satisfied, the pilot shall fly at least one solo flight or one flight under instruction in the intended glider type using the intended launch method prior to carrying out the passenger flight.
+23.6 The Passenger shall be a full or associate member of the Club.
+23.7 The Passenger shall at all times while on the airfield be supervised by the pilot or a designated member of the Club.
+23.8 No flying instruction may be given to the Passenger This was copied from pdf document V22 to allow editing and sections 6.4,6.5,6.6 brought in line with current practice.
+Approved by Guy Hartland, CFI, MGC 31/08/2021.